 Leeds Building Society is the fifth largest building society in the UK and has 55 branches in the UK and Gibraltar.
-The organisation also compares well to other finance brands in our savings accounts guide, where it scores 14 and is named as a recommended buy.
+The organisation also compares well to other finance brands in our savings accounts guide, where it is named as a recommended buy, as well as a Best Buy in our mortgage guide, and recommended in our Cash ISAs guide.

 The Society has also published a new Tax Strategy, which recognises that tax pays for vital public services and details its commitment to shun tax avoidance.
 Over the past four years, Leeds Building Society has paid an average £22m per annum in Corporation Tax.